KhartesViewer/khartes/README.md

 ## Acknowledgements

-I wrote khartes for my own gratification, and in the hope that it would be useful; I did not receive a grant or salary from any organization to work on this program.
+I wrote khartes for my own gratification, and in the hope that it will be useful; I did not receive a grant or salary from any organization to work on this program.

 However, I benefitted immensely from the [Vesuvius Challenge](https://scrollprize.org/), who provided the following:
-* The X-ray tomography data set, without which I could not have developed khartes (along with making the data openly available (under reasonable conditions), they provided the technical infrastructure that made it possible to download the data over the internet);
+* The X-ray tomography data set, without which I could not have developed khartes (along with making the data openly available under reasonable conditions, they provided the technical infrastructure that made it possible to download the data over the internet);
 * Permission to use small excerpts from the data set in this README file and the associated videos;
 * A [lively community](https://discord.com/invite/6FgWYNjb4N) of fellow enthusiasts;
-* In particular, the Segmentation Team (@hari_seldon and @djosey most of all), who provided invaluable user feedback and suggestions while I was developing khartes;
+* In particular, the Segmentation Team (especially @hari_seldon and @djosey), who provided invaluable user feedback and suggestions while I was developing khartes;
 * A [cash prize](https://scrollprize.substack.com/p/segmentation-tooling-winners-new), which I appreciated